BryanDedeur/bridge-graph-instances/README.md

 # Steel Truss Bridge Problem Instances

 This is a set of 20 undirected graphs all representing realistic truss bridge structures.
-Each graph is stored in a .csv adjacency matrix format.
 Additionally included is .obj files for 2D vertex coordinates.

 | Id | Problem Instance | Num Edges | Num Vertices |